walkaris/battery-check/README.md

 This is a simple battery or UPS check code written in Python3 with logging and email notifications.
-<b>Only standard drivers are supported, so if you're using Cyberpower Panel with its own driver, it won't work.</b>
+<b>Only standard drivers are supported, so if you're using Cyberpower Panel or anything else with its own driver, it won't work.</b>
 Before using you must install <b>psutil</b> Python package.

 <b>conf.ini</b> is used for configurating program.